techdivision/import-docs/pages/01.home/default.38.md

 ## Feature Request

 !!!!
-We've released version 3.8.0 which contains many of the features you've requested, check it out now!!!
+THANKS FOR VOTING: We've released version 3.8.0 which contains many of the features you've requested, check it out now!!!

 Do you have a [Feature Request](https://feathub.com/techdivision/import-cli-simple) or want to vote for one of the already requested Features?
 Click on one of the Features below to up-vote it.